-The Appointments and Remuneration Panel may also be consulted for its views in connection with the statement of pay policy.
-(Link to Constitution).
-The policy in respect of the remuneration of interims and consultants is set out under paragraph 19 below.
+The Appointments and Remuneration Panel may also be consulted for its views in connection with the statement of pay policy as defined in the council's constitution.
+The policy in respect of the remuneration of interims and consultants is set out under paragraph 20 below.